 Employees may list their place of employment on their social media accounts, but may not place Kalamazoo College logos/marks/identifiers on their personal accounts without permission.
 Permission may include an invitation to share a logo or mark as part of a promotion.
 Some platforms, such as Facebook and LinkedIn, will automatically display a Kalamazoo College mark if you identify K as your employer; this linkage is acceptable.

 Nothing in this policy restricts employees’ ability to engage in protected activity under the National Labor Relations Act.

 Modification of Social Media Policies

-Users who have questions or suggestions about the Social Media Policies should contact the Brand Communication Team at BrandK@kzoo.edu or the Associate Vice President for Marketing and Communications, firstname.lastname@example.org.
-These policies will be reviewed on a regular basis and updated as needed.
+Users who have questions or suggestions about the social media policy should contact the Office of College Marketing and Communication at BrandK@kzoo.edu.
+This social media policy will be reviewed on a regular basis and updated as needed.
 Notice of revisions will be shared on Hornet Hive.

 Addendum One: Conducting College Business on Social Media

 Addendum One to the Kalamazoo College Social Media Policy describes and defines additional standards for persons managing and posting to College social media accounts.
 No College business should be conducted–events announced, programs publicized, and the like–on sites other than official College social media accounts (as defined on page one of the Kalamazoo College Social Media Policy).
 The presence of posts from official College sites can cause confusion on the part of users about whether they are interacting with an official College outlet or site.